-To better support NDIS participants during the extended coronavirus (COVID-19) pandemic, we made a temporary change to funding arrangements for PPE in New South Wales and Victoria.
+To better support NDIS participants during the extended coronavirus (COVID-19) pandemic, we made a temporary change to funding for PPE in restricted areas.

 These changes apply where coronavirus (COVID-19) is active your community, and the use of PPE is consistent with current health advice.